leonard-thong/SciAnnotate/README.md

     python standalone.py

-You should then be able to access the brat server from the address printed out by standalone.py.
+You should then be able to access the dlmat server from the address printed out by standalone.py.

 ## Add New Labeling Functions